aupsychology/aupsychology.github.io/stats2workbook/02-inferential_stats_review.md

 ```

 However, comparing how high extraversion is to neuroticism doesn't make sense.
 We want to compare a single personality trait with another variable that tells us which gender a person is.
 To do that, we have to enter data  different way.

+In R, we use what is called a *formula notation* to describe when we want to input one variable **by** another variable.
+What this means is that we have a dependent variable or an outcome variable, and then we have one or more variables that tell us what groups or how to divide the dependent variable.

 This function has one input, but it has two variables divided with a tilde.
 The first variable is the dependent variable and the other is the the grouping variable that tells what category an observation is in.
 The independent variable must have exactly 2 levels, because a t-test only compares 2 groups.
 This makes the `Gender` variable a good candidate.